dgerabagi/data-curation-environment/flattened_repo.md

 <file path="src/backend/services/file-tree.service.ts">
 // src/backend/services/file-tree.service.ts
-// Updated on: C21 (Add .next to non-selectable patterns) import * as vscode from "vscode";
+// Updated on: C22 (Add logging for duplication bug) import * as vscode from "vscode";
 import * as path from "path";
 import * as fs from "fs/promises";